urbanopt/urbanopt-example-geojson-project/README.md

 bundle exec rake clear_mixed[json,csv]
 ```

-Where, `json` is the is the name of the FeatureFile and  `csv` is the name of the scenario file
+Where `json` is the is the name of the FeatureFile and  `csv` is the name of the scenario file
-corresponding to the feature file, that you would like to clear.
+corresponding to the feature file that you would like to clear.

 ```ruby
 bundle exec rake clear_thermal_storage[json,csv]